Impossible Foods to trial plant-based pork with Burger King

 Impossible Foods on Monday also announced another imitation ground pork product, but did not disclose details about where it would be produced or sold.

+Dubbed the Impossible Pork, the tech start-up said the gluten-free, plant-based ground meat can be used in dishes such as spring rolls, stuffed vegetables, dumplings, wantons or sausage links.

-The company has been called out by analysts for selling only one type of plant-based meat since 2016, when it launched its burger.
+The company has been called out by analysts for selling only one type of plant-based meat since 2016, when it launched its burger, which is now available in more than 17,000 restaurants in the US, Singapore, Hong Kong and Macau.

-Los Angeles-based Beyond Meat has used imitation pork, chicken and beef to create products for major fast-food chains including burgers for McDonald's, sausage patties for Dunkin Brands and chicken for Yum Brands Inc's KFC chain.
+Los Angeles-based Beyond Meat has used imitation pork, chicken and beef to create products for major fast-food chains including burgers for McDonald's, sausage patties for Dunkin Brands and chicken for Yum Brands's KFC chain.

 READ: McDonald's could sell over 250 million Beyond Meat burgers in US annually - UBS